Emergency Dentist Corbin

 - Step 1: Call us right away.
 As soon as you are able to, call our office.
 We’ll schedule an appointment for you as quickly as possible, often within the same day.
 A team member will walk you through how to handle your situation until you can reach us.

 - Step 2: See Dr. Whitaker.
-Your Corbin emergency dentist Dr. Whitaker will see you for an exam when you arrive.
+Your Corbin emergency dentist, Dr. Whitaker, will see you for an exam when you arrive.
 She’ll evaluate your situation, review her findings with you, and fully explain all your treatment options.
 Then, she’ll work with you to create a custom treatment plan.

 Emergency Dental Care You Can Depend On